cortext/cib-database/README.md

 done
 ```

-The next sentence uploads all the orbis data into the table previously created.
+The next sentence uploads all the orbis data into the previously created table.

 ```sql
 use `database_name`;